ronytic/package-crud/README.md

 # Processmaker Package Crud
 This package provides the necessary base code to start the developing a package in ProcessMaker 4.

+## Postman Collection
+Download the postman collection to see the endpoints: [PackageCRUD.postman_collection.json](PackageCRUD.postman_collection.json)

 ## Development
 If you need to create a new ProcessMaker package run the following commands: